feedhenry-staff/wfm-doc/Getting-Started.md

   6. Compare the `FH_SERVICE_AUTHORISED_PROJECTS` in the *App* section to the one in the *System* section.
 If they differ, click the **Push Environment Variables** button.
     <br><img src="assets/images/service-env-vars.png" title="Service Env Vars" alt="Service Env Vars" height="400px">

-7. Copy the project ID from the MBaaS service, and set it as the `WFM_AUTH_GUID`.
+7. Copy the project ID from the MBaaS service and set it as the `WFM_AUTH_GUID`.
   1. From the left-hand side menu, select **Details**.
   2. Click the **Copy** button next to the **Service ID field**.
   <br><img src="assets/images/copy-service-id.png" title="Copy Service ID" alt="Copy Service ID" height="400px">